 A regular presence at the Royal Courts of Justice, Adam has built a positive reputation with judges, Masters, and staff from displaying hard work and quick grasp of the salient concepts and going the extra distance.

-This has seen him act on behalf of large companies and individuals in big money disputes, particularly where there are allegations (or likely to be allegations) of impropriety, dishonesty, or misrepresentation.
+As a result of this experience has seen him act on behalf of large companies (on and off panels) and individuals in big money disputes, particularly where there are allegations (or likely to be allegations) of impropriety, dishonesty, or misrepresentation.

 Contentious Chancery Law